MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/04-installing-cursor.md

 ---

-## Part 3: Optional—Migrating from VS Code
+## Optional—Migrating from VS Code

 If you've used VS Code and want to bring your settings with you: